 You will require this permit if you intend to procure, manufacture or supply a poison.
-A poison is defined as any substance which is included in the Schedules of the Poisons Act.
+A poison is defined as any substance which is included in the Schedules of the Medicines and Poisons Act.

 Manufacture means the processes of packaging, refining, manipulating and mixing any poison.
 It also covers repacking poisons into smaller or different sized quantities or containers.
 Wholesale means to sell or supply to authorised people for resale, and/or to supply in wholesale quantities to authorised professions or industries for the purpose of their profession or industry but not for resale.